mwkuster/agents-for-actors/README.md

  :result-file "res1.xml"}
 ```

 This calls a double NGram algorithm for the comparison of source and target fragments.
+Since the architecture is pluggable, you can also experiment with any other similarity algorithm and measure.

 ##Visualization
 Per default AfA uses the Open Source Neo4j graph database to visualize a dependency graph: